pippim/pippim.github.io/programs/mserve.md

    caption="Basic Time Not Done.png"
 %}

+**`.gif` (there is no sound) Highlights:**

-From the Music Library window select the "View" dropdown menu.
+- From the Music Library window select the "View" dropdown menu.

-- When FF/Rewind buttons are visible you the option of enabling the Hockey TV commercial buttons.
+- When FF/Rewind buttons are visible you have the option of enabling the Hockey TV commercial buttons.
+- Hockey TV Commercial button turns down TV commercial and resumes mserve play for 90 seconds.
+- Hockey TV Intermission button turns down TV commercial and resumes mserve play for 18 minutes.
 - When Hockey TV commercial buttons are active you have the option of enabling the FF/Rewind buttons.
+- When changing buttons, the Music Library window is sent to bottom and Play Window is raised to the top.

-This `.gif` (there is no sound) also shows how the Show/Hide Chronology button places song lyrics in a suitable location when the artwork size changes.
+This `.gif` also shows how the Show/Hide
+Chronology button places song lyrics in a suitable location when the artwork size changes.